 There are a few different ways that you can find your bank account number:

 If you have a checkbook, that is one place where your bank account number is shown.
-On the bottom of a check, there is a string of numbers.
+The entire bottom row of numbers on a check are full of information.
 The account number is the 2nd set of numbers.
 The 1st set will be your routing number, and the 3rd is the check number.

 If you don’t have a checkbook, you could also find it among the initial documents from setting up a bank account.
 I typically get a voided check which has all the same information and can be used to set up direct deposit.